By Carin, February 6, 2026

 Systems rough-in (electrical, plumbing) and inspection points

-Rough-in electrical and plumbing before final cabinetry.
+Rough-in wiring and plumbing before final cabinetry.
 Run battery, inverter, and shore-power runs, leaving conduit or chase spaces for later upgrades.
 Test systems for leaks and proper charging behavior before covering them with finished panels.

 Cabinetry, finishes, and upholstery tips